drawcall/Proton/README.md

 ## Features

-- Five kinds of renderer :canvas dom webgl easeljs pixijs
+- Five kinds of renderer :canvas dom webgl easeljs pixiel
 - Only ten lines code,you can achieve a very cool effect.Such as the demo of 71squared's ParticleDesigner
 - Can be applied to any game engine
 - Contains a variety of behaviours , you can easily achieve a variety of effects